-During the didactic phase of training, if a student is on Academic Probation and subsequently earns six additional block exam scores less than 70.0% in any one semester, they will be referred to SPC for deceleration.
+During the didactic phase of training, if a student is on Academic Probation and subsequently earns six additional block exam scores less than 70.0% in any one semester, they will be referred to SPC for Deceleration.
 Any didactic course failure (i.e., throughout the entirety of their didactic year) will result in the student being referred to the SPC for deceleration.
-This meeting will occur promptly after the final course grade has been calculated.
-At that time, the SPC will recommend decelerating the student to the next matriculating cohort for a retake of all courses per program policy.
-Additionally, the student must meet with their faculty mentor, Director of Didactic Education, and/or Program Director to assist the student in preparation for their return.